Picsart-AI-Research/Social-Reward/README.md

 **README**

- # Social Reward: Evaluating and Enhancing Generative AI through Million-User Feedback from an Online Creative Community**
+ # Social Reward: Evaluating and Enhancing Generative AI through Million-User Feedback from an Online Creative Community
 [![arXiv](https://img.shields.io/badge/arXiv-2208.01618-b31b1b.svg)](https://arxiv.org/abs/2402.09872)

-Welcome to the repository of Social Reward – a groundbreaking framework for evaluating the community appeal of AI-generated visual art.
-In the age of collaborative content creation, users seek validation and motivation through social recognition.
-Our approach taps into implicit feedback from social network users engaged in creative editing on Picsart, resulting in the first million-user-scale dataset, "Picsart Image-Social."
-Repository contains fine-tuning and validating scripts of a Contrastive Learning of Visual Representations (CLIP) model for predicting social reward, utilizing PyTorch and the CLIP libraries.
+>**Social Reward: Evaluating and Enhancing Generative AI through Million-User Feedback from an Online Creative Community**<br>
+> Arman Isajanyan<sup>1</sup>, Artur Shatveryan<sup>1</sup>, David Kocharyan<sup>1</sup>, Zhangyang Wang<sup>1,2</sup>, Humphrey Shi<sup>1,3</sup> <br>
+<sup>1</sup>Picsart AI Research (PAIR), <sup>2</sup>UT Austin, <sup>3</sup>Georgia Tech

+>**Abstract**: <br>
+> Social reward as a form of community recognition provides a strong source of motivation for users of online platforms to engage and contribute with content.
+The recent progress of text-conditioned image synthesis has ushered in a collaborative era where AI empowers users to craft original visual artworks seeking community validation.
+Nevertheless, assessing these models in the context of collective community preference introduces distinct challenges.
+Existing evaluation methods predominantly center on limited size user studies guided by image quality and prompt alignment.
+This work pioneers a paradigm shift, unveiling Social Reward - an innovative reward modeling framework that leverages implicit feedback from social network users engaged in creative editing of generated images.
+We embark on an extensive journey of dataset curation and refinement, drawing from Picsart: an online visual creation and editing platform, yielding a first million-user-scale dataset of implicit human preferences for user-generated visual art named Picsart Image-Social.
+Our analysis exposes the shortcomings of current metrics in modeling community creative preference of text-to-image models' outputs, compelling us to introduce a novel predictive model explicitly tailored to address these limitations.
+Rigorous quantitative experiments and user study show that our Social Reward model aligns better with social popularity than existing metrics.
+Furthermore, we utilize Social Reward to fine-tune text-to-image models, yielding images that are more favored by not only Social Reward, but also other established metrics.
+These findings highlight the relevance and effectiveness of Social Reward in assessing community appreciation for AI-generated artworks, establishing a closer alignment with users' creative goals: creating popular visual art.

 ![alt text](assets/comparison.png)

 ### Setup